spitfire8790/learn2code/Phase-0-Absolute-Beginnings/Module-0.2-HTML-Fundamentals.md

 ### Semantic HTML: Giving Meaning to Content

 Semantic HTML means choosing tags based on **meaning** rather than appearance.
-This is crucial for property websites because it improves:
+This is crucial for websites because it improves:
 - **Search engine optimisation**: Better ranking in property searches
 - **Accessibility**: Screen readers understand your content structure
 - **Maintainability**: Code is easier to update and modify